Zo nationalism: Diaspora and international advocacy

 Outside the Zo homelands, diaspora communities and international forums have carried the Zo message.
 In the United States, United Kingdom, and elsewhere, thousands of Chin/Zomi have resettled as refugees or migrants.
-Zomi associations exist in cities like Aizawl (Mizoram), Pune and Bangalore (India), and New York/California (USA), often tied to churches.
+Zomi associations are active in Aizawl (Mizoram), Pune and Bangalore (India), and New York and California (USA), often tied to churches.
 These diaspora networks exchange information and campaign for Zo rights.

 The United Nations has been a notable venue: as mentioned, ZORO delegates have briefed UN bodies multiple times.
-In 2008 ZORO’s spokesman Chhunthang Sangchia told the UN Permanent Forum that Zo people were "scattered" and needed institutional support (a university, a standardized language).
+In 2008, ZORO’s spokesman Chhunthang Sangchia told the UN Permanent Forum that Zo people were "scattered" and needed institutional support (a university, a standardized language).
 ZORO also reports to the UN Working Group on Indigenous Populations.
 Similarly, Chin community organizations in countries like India and Thailand lobby for international awareness of Chin/Zomi issues.
 While no major foreign government publicly backs Zo nationalism, advocacy work has kept Zo grievances on the global map of indigenous rights.